 For the term project, we will design, implement, and test a complete

-Cribbage is a two-person game played with a 52-card deck.
-There are
+Gin rummy is a two-player game played with a 52-card deck.
+The goal

 Our implementation of the game will pit a human player against the

 Figure 1 shows the architecture for the project.
-Your design will be
+Your final design

-UI package will contain all the classes required to implement
+Finally, the UI package will contain all the classes required

-the user interface.
-An additional package containing useful utility classes
+to implement the user interface.
+An additional util package

 Figure 1.
 Software architecture for the project